Home » Security Camera Guides » Keep your Vehicle Safe with These Top 5 Security Cameras For Cars

 • No LTE mobile data

-Another great entry into Garmin’s line is the Tandem.
-Featuring two cameras instead of one, it allows for the recording of footage both outside and inside the car, making it particularly useful in contents-theft situations.
+Another great entry into Garmin’s dash cam line is the Tandem.
+Featuring two cameras instead of one, Tandem records both outside and inside the car, making it particularly useful if you have a habit for leaving stuff in the car (sidenote: bad habit).

-Each lens boasts a 180-degree field of view and up to 1440p HD video, while the interior lens’ night vision feature allows for capturing up to 720p video in darkness.
-Like the Mini, expect voice commands and weatherproofing.
-Unlike the Mini, expect a significantly larger price tag!
+Each lens boasts a 180-degree field of view.
+The front-facing camera supports up to 1440p, while the interior lens’ night vision feature allows for capturing up to 720p video in darkness.
+Expect voice commands.
+Unlike the Mini, expect a hefty price tag!

 Key Specifications